 Consider the following well-known experiment.
-A beam of plane polarized light is passed through a polaroid film, which has the property that it is only transparent to light whose plane of polarization lies perpendicular to its optic axis.
-Classical electromagnetic wave theory tells us that if the beam is polarized perpendicular to the optic axis then all of the light is transmitted, if the beam is polarized parallel to the optic axis then none of the light is transmitted, and if the light is polarized at an angle to the axis then a fraction of the beam is transmitted.
+A beam of plane polarized light is passed through a polarizing film, which is normal to the beam's direction of propagation, and which has the property that it is only transparent to light whose plane of polarization lies perpendicular to its optic axis (which is assumed to lie in the plane of the film).
+Classical electromagnetic wave theory tells us that if the beam is polarized perpendicular to the optic axis then all of the light is transmitted, if the beam is polarized parallel to the optic axis then none of the light is transmitted, and if the light is polarized at an angle to the axis then a fraction of the beam energy is transmitted.
 Let us try to account for these observations at the individual photon level.

-A beam of light which is plane polarized in a certain direction is made up of a stream of photons which are each plane polarized in that direction.
-This picture leads to no difficulty if the plane of polarization lies parallel or perpendicular to the optic axis of the polaroid.
+A beam of light that is plane polarized in a certain direction is made up of a stream of photons which are each plane polarized in that direction.
+This picture leads to no difficulty if the plane of polarization lies parallel or perpendicular to the optic axis of the polarizing film.
 In the former case, none of the photons are transmitted, and, in the latter case, all of the photons are transmitted.
 But, what happens in the case of an obliquely polarized incident beam?

-When we make the photon encounter a polaroid film, we are subjecting it to an observation.
-In fact, we are observing whether it is polarized parallel or perpendicular to the optic axis.
+The further description provided by quantum mechanics is as follows.
+It is supposed that a photon polarized obliquely to the optic axis can be regarded as being partly in a state of polarization parallel to the axis, and partly in a state of polarization perpendicular to the axis.
+In other words, the oblique polarization state is some sort of superposition of two states of parallel and perpendicular polarization.
+Because there is nothing special about the orientation of the optic axis in our experiment, we deduce that any state of polarization can be regarded as a superposition of two mutually perpendicular states of polarization.
+When we cause a photon to encounter a polarizing film, we are subjecting it to an observation.
+In fact, we are observing whether it is polarized parallel or perpendicular to the film's optic axis.
 The effect of making this observation is to force the photon entirely into a state of parallel or perpendicular polarization.
 In other words, the photon has to jump suddenly from being partly in each of these two states to being entirely in one or the other of them.
 Which of the two states it will jump into cannot be predicted, but is governed by probability laws.
 If the photon jumps into a state of parallel polarization then it is absorbed.
 Otherwise, it is transmitted.
 Note that, in this example, the introduction of indeterminacy into the problem is clearly connected with the act of observation.
 In other words, the indeterminacy is related to the inevitable disturbance of the system associated with the act of observation.